microsoft/language-server-protocol/indexFormat/specification.md

 ### The Project vertex

 Usually language servers operate in some sort of project context.
 In TypeScript, a project is defined using a `tsconfig.json` file.
 C# and C++ have their own means.
 The project file usually contains information about compile options and other parameters.
 Having these in the dump can be valuable.
-The LSIF therefore defines a project vertex.
+The LSIF, therefore, defines a project vertex.
 In addition, all documents that belong to that project are connected to the project using a `contains` edge.
 If there was a `tsconfig.json` in the previous examples, the first emitted edges and vertices would look like this:

 ```typescript
 { id: 1, type: "vertex", label: "project", resource: "file:///Users/dirkb/tsconfig.json", kind: "typescript"}